 - Warehouses must have proper wiring.

 OSHA has the power to cite and potentially close down a warehouse that is cited for excessive safety violations.
 The most cited violations in a warehouse include improper used a forklift, no hazard communication, improper electrical wiring, and poor wiring design.
+Moving parts, such as conveyor belts, should be inspected regularly for signs of wear or damage.

 Optimize the Process